dovetail-lab/fabric-samples/marble/README.md

 ## Cleanup the Hyplerledger Fabric test network

-After you are done testing, you can stop and cleanup the Fabric sample `first-network` as follows:
+After you are done testing, you can stop and cleanup the Fabric `test-network` as follows:

 ```bash
 cd /path/to/dovetail-lab/fabric-samples/marble